Anthony Lake: Religion

 Lake was raised in the Congregational Church, but recounts that he "embarked on his spiritual journey as a young man," first converting to the Episcopal Church.
 However, since then he had "long been drawn to Judaism," and "began to feel strongly that I wanted to be part of that community."
 He ultimately converted to Judaism in 2005, before marrying Julie T. Katzman, currently the Executive Vice President and Chief Operating Officer of the Inter-American Development Bank.
 He credits Katzman's religious faith as the impetus responsible for his decision to investigate his attraction to Judaism more fully, and began studying with former Navy Chaplain Rabbi Arnold Resnicoff (who was serving with him on the Board of Trustees of the Carnegie Council for Ethics in International Affairs) for a full year before his conversion.
 Later, Resnicoff officiated at his marriage to Katzman.

 However, Lake jokes that he was Jewish in the eyes of others well before his formal conversion.
 First, in 1997, when news broke that Secretary of State Madeleine Albright had discovered that she had Jewish ancestors, and a story about other Jews in the Administration mistakenly reported that Clinton's "entire national security team was Jewish."
 Based on that news story, Lake recounts, his name was added to the list used by the White House Liaison to the Jewish community, and Lake began to receive invitations to special events, such as the White House Hanukkah Party—and he says he was delighted to accept those invitations.
 The second time was two years later, when a 1999 Washington Post story described a new release of Watergate tapes of conversations between President Richard Nixon and H.R.
 Haldeman, his Chief of Staff.
 Those tapes included a conversation where Nixon asks if Lake is Jewish, and Haldeman responds, "Well, I'm not so sure, but he looks Jewish."
 Based on these tapes, Lake has said that, "Now I can trace my [Jewish] heritage all the way back to Nixon!"

 Personal life

 Lake was married to Antonia Plehn (1939 - 2025) from 1962 to 1995; they had three children.

 In 2000, Lake began a relationship with investment banker Julie Katzman.
 They married in 2005, and Lake converted to Judaism the same year.

-Lake had been good friends with diplomat Richard Holbrooke whom he met in Vietnam in the early 1960's while both of them were in the foreign service.
+Lake had been good friends with diplomat Richard Holbrooke whom he met in Vietnam in the early 1960s while both of them were in the foreign service.
 They frequently visited each other and Lake aided Holbrooke throughout the early years of his career.
 They grew apart when Holbrooke had an affair with Lake's wife, eventually rarely speaking, and by the time Lake became Bill Clinton's National Security Advisor, their friendship was over.